cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/operations/smileutil.md

 There are two ways to run the upload terminology command.

 #### Run from external location
-When running this command from an external location, the Smile CDR Pod will make a local copy of the zip file before unzipping it and processing the records.
+When running this command from an external location, the `smileutil` utility will upload the zip file to the Smile CDR Pod, which will keep a copy of the zip file in memory before unzipping it to the temp dir and processing the records.

 For this to work, the pod must be configured as follows:
 * JVM heap size must be sufficiently sized.
 This process requires a lot of memory when dealing with very large zip files.
 For example, a 600MB zip file will require about 4GB more heap size than normal.
-* Temp directory must be large enough to hold a copy of the zip file as well as all of the uncompressed data.
+* Temp directory must be large enough to hold the uncompressed data.
 For example, a typical 600MB terminology zip file may unzip to ~4GB.
 The temp directory should be set to at least 4GB

 Run the following command from your external location:
 ```